STRIDES/AzureDataSharePipeline/01 Create Resources/readme.md

-firewallrulename | name for a firewall rule to allow your local IP to connect azstoragename2 | ADLS data lake storage account to land processed parquet files containername1 | raw landing container name if using sample
+firewallrulename | name for a firewall rule to allow your local IP to connect azstoragename2 | ADLS data lake storage account to land processed parquet files containername1 | raw landing container name if using sample containername2 | container to land processed parquet files adminuser | AAD account that can create resources in Azure akvname | Name of Azure Key Vault to create or use akvsecret1 | Name of secret to create in AKV containing the connection string to source storage account akvsecret2 | Name of 2nd secret to create in AKV containing the connection string to source storage account LinkedServiceName1 |
+LinkedServiceName2
+LinkedServiceName3
+DatasetName1
+DatasetName2
+PipelineName1

 ## Steps to create resources in Azure